 Once the tallest building in San Antonio, the costly project was dubbed the “million-dollar bank” in early press accounts.
 In addition to serving as a bank, the structure was an upscale office building for several years.
 The all-suites hotel is now fully up-to-date and equipped with all the modern amenities.

 Built-in the 1920s, the Emily Morgan Hotel was originally home to doctors’ offices and a hospital.
 It was later converted to office space before being transformed into an upscale hotel in 1984.

 The 13-story Gothic Revival tower has eye-catching architectural features such as cast-iron ornamentation and a copper roof with wooden ribs.
 The gargoyles situated around the structure each represent a different ailment, reflecting the building’s original purpose.
 The building has also been recognized by the National Register of Historic Places.

 Situated right next to the Alamo, the Menger Hotel is one of the oldest hotels west of the Mississippi River.
-Theodore Roosevelt tried to attract new recruits for his famous Rough Riders at the Menger Bar.
+President Theodore Roosevelt, before he was president, tried to attract new recruits for his famous Rough Riders at the Menger Bar.
 Roosevelt would sit at the bar and buy drinks for unsuspecting cowboys fresh off the range.
-Some would wake up the next day surprised to learn that they were expected to show up for basic training for Roosevelt’s fighting force.
-In fact, he made many trips to the Menger for hunting trips and banquets.
+Some would wake up the next day, surprised to learn that they were expected to show up for basic training for Roosevelt’s fighting force.
+He later made many trips to the Menger for hunting trips and banquets.

 The hotel's distinctive oval lobby features Renaissance Corinthian columns and historic photographs and artifacts.
 The hotel is listed on the National Register of Historic Places.
-Many of the photos depict U.S. presidents who have stayed at the Menger over the years.
-A common complaint at many historic hotels is that the rooms are often tiny, but the Menger has a few spacious suites, including the 900-square foot Moody Luxury suite.
+Many of the photos depict United States presidents who have stayed at the Menger over the years.
+A common complaint at many historic hotels is that the rooms are often tiny, but the Menger has a few spacious suites, including the 900-square foot Moody Luxury Suite.